Siax135/Inelastic_Event_Generation/README.md

 # Inelastic_Event_Generation

- To build this program simply run make which will produce the executable inelastic1.
+ To build the event generation code simply run make in the Event_Generation directory which will produce the executable inelastic1.
 Running `./inelastic1 -h` will print a help meassage which shows the allowed options and what the default setting for each are.

  It should be noted, the main loop in this code tells pythia to generate a single event per loop and then checks to see if the event produced is an ep -> e'pi<sup>+</sup>n event.
 If it is